 Not only is this dress code more formal than black tie, but it has even higher standards.
-For as little wiggle room as a black-tie dress code leaves, a white tie dress code leaves zero wiggle room.
+For as little wiggle room as a black-tie dress code leaves, a white-tie dress code leaves zero wiggle room.

 A tuxedo is central to both dress codes.
 A white-tie tux, however, has a tailcoat instead of a dinner jacket.

-A waistcoat is optional for black-tie, but a white vest is a standard part of a white-tie ensemble.
+A waistcoat is optional for a black-tie, but a white vest is a standard part of a white-tie ensemble.
 The waistcoat must have a particular fit, as well.